-The following table sets forth information concerning the compensation of the Executive Officers that was deferred pursuant to the Deferred Fee Plan, described under "Amended and Restated Deferred Fee Plan" above, for the fiscal year ended October 31, 2014:
+The following table sets forth information concerning the compensation of the Executive Officers that was deferred pursuant to the Deferred Fee Plan, described under "Amended and Restated Deferred Fee Plan" above, for the fiscal year ended October 31, 2015:

-FISCAL 2014 NONQUALIFIED DEFERRED COMPENSATION
+FISCAL 2015 NONQUALIFIED DEFERRED COMPENSATION

-Name (1) (a) (2) Executive Contributions in Last FY (\$) (b) (2) Registrant Contributions in Last FY (\$) (c) Aggregate Earnings in Last FY (\$) (d) Aggregate Withdrawals/ Distributions (\$) (e) (2) Aggregate Balance at Last FYE (\$) Robert S. Hekemian \$ 247,500 \$ \$ 394,754 \$ \$ 4,818,868 Donald W. Barney \$ 74,200 \$ \$130,000 \$ \$ 1,582,467 John A. Aiello, Esq. \$ \$ \$ \$ \$
+Name (1) (a) (2) Executive Contributions in Last FY (\$) (b) (2) Registrant Contributions in Last FY (\$) (c) Aggregate Earnings in Last FY (\$) (d) Aggregate Withdrawals/ Distributions (\$) (e) (2) Aggregate Balance at Last FYE (\$) Robert S. Hekemian \$ 58,600 \$ \$ 179,792 \$ \$ 5,057,260 Donald W. Barney \$ 56,800 \$ \$ 60,693 \$ \$ 1,699,960 John A. Aiello, Esq. \$ \$ \$ \$ \$

 - (1) Effective November 1, 2000, the Board of Trustees adopted the Deferred Fee Plan for its Executive Officers and its Trustees.
-The Deferred Fee Plan was amended and restated on December 30, 2008, effective as of December 31, 2008, and further amended and restated on September 4, 2014, effective October 31, 2014.
-Prior to the amendments that went into effect as of October 31, 2014, the Deferred Fee Plan permitted any Executive Officer or Trustee to elect to defer receipt of any executive officer, Trustee retainer, meeting attendance, or property site inspection fee.
-Please see the full discussion of the Deferred Fee Plan under "Amended and Restated Deferred Fee Plan" above. - (2) All amounts reported in columns (a) and (b) are reported as compensation to the named executive officer in the fiscal year ended October 31, 2014 in the Summary Compensation Table above.
+The Deferred Fee Plan was amended and restated on December 30, 2008, effective as of December 31, 2008, and further amended and restated on September 4, 2014, effective beginning November 1, 2014.
+Prior to the amendments that went into effect beginning November 1, 2014, the Deferred Fee Plan permitted any Executive Officer or Trustee to elect to defer receipt of any executive officer, Trustee retainer, meeting attendance, or property site inspection fee.
+As a result of the amendments to the Deferred Fee Plan that went into effect on November 1, 2014, participants in the Deferred Fee Plan who are also Executive Officers of the Trust are only permitted to defer amounts paid to them in their capacities as Trustees, and are not permitted to defer amounts paid to them in their capacities as Executive Officers.
+Please see the full discussion of the Deferred Fee Plan under "Amended and Restated Deferred Fee Plan" above. - (2) All amounts reported in columns (a) and (b) are reported as compensation to the named executive officers in their capacities as members of the Board of Trustees in the fiscal year ended October 31, 2015 in the Summary Compensation Table above.
 All amounts reported in column (e) have been previously reported as compensation to the named executive officer in the Summary Compensation Table for previous years.